GregDavidson/wicci-core-S2_core/README.md

 ## Names and Environment Contexts for PostgreSQL

-Names and Environments are datatypes implemented as Object-Oriented Classes with
+Names and Environments are datatypes

+* implemented as Object-Oriented Classes
-* With References possessing Type and Referential Integrity
+* with References possessing Type and Referential Integrity
-* Living as Rows in Tables
+* stored as Rows in Tables
-* Operators which dispatch to Method Functions
+* with Method Functions which realize generic Operator Functions

 ### Names